alibaba/BladeDISC/docs/quickstart.md

 # BladeDISC Quickstart

-BladeDISC team developed TensorFlow and PyTorch wrapper to make users to improve machine learning performance on native TensorFlow and PyTorch program.
+BladeDISC developed TensorFlow and PyTorch wrapper to make users easier to improve machine learning performance on native TensorFlow and PyTorch program.

 This document introduced a quick and simple demo of BladeDISC.
-Please make sure you have read [Install BladeDISC with Docker].
+Please make sure you have read [Install BladeDISC with Docker](./install_with_docker.md).

 ## Quickstart for TensorFlow Users